 One reason for all the fauna is the proximity of the forest preserves which weave their way north-south for 59 miles through the area.
 The local preserves are owned and managed by Cook County and cover an impressive 69,000 acres - or 11% of the entire county!
 With the loss of their native habitat, the forest preserves are critical for their survival.
 They include prairies, woodlands, and wetlands and are, for the most part, left alone to undergo their own natural processes.

 Animals that live in the forest preserves include:

 and more birds and fish than I could ever name

 And sometimes, in fact very often, they come and wander the residential neighborhoods.
 Many have left the forest preserves and live in the ravines along the lake front, and in areas with larger lots that have good cover for them - for instance the Woodley Road and Indian Hill Road areas, and along the Green Bay Trail.
 I did not have my camera one day as 3 deer poked their heads around around a fence as they were emerging from the trail.
 The local nurseries make a good business selling deer-repellent plants and fences they supposedly can't jump over.

 The coyotes are perhaps the most controversial since they are known to snatch small dogs from fenced yards.
 As you will see in the photos, the local coyotes are not scrawny and are huge opportunists when it comes to what they'll consume.
 Nextdoor Winnetka had so many coyote alerts that it set up a separate group just for those who want to keep up on the updates.
 The final word is don't let your small animals out in the yard themselves - use a leash.

 Here's a look at some of the animals that have shown up throughout the North Shore.

-If you would like to live in the North Shore near some of these animals, please see: All North Shore Homes for Sale
+If you would like to live in the North Shore near some of these animals, please see homes for sale in these villages:

 (Thank you to all contributors from NextDoor Winnetka who sent me their photos.)